 Although the region has been constantly embroiled in a tug-of-war between Armenia and Azerbaijan, the conflict came to a head from June to August of 1993.
 Azerbaijan was using Agdam as a regional defensive base to protect its flank from the Armenian forces.

-Armenia – thinking Azerbaijan was going to launch an offensive from Agdam – enlisted the support of regional Karabakh forces to fight back.
-Agdam, the capital of the Nagorno-Karabakh region, was the primary target.
-Armenia’s strategy employed a “scorched earth” policy; if they could not have the region, they’d make it unlivable for anyone.
+Armenia – thinking Azerbaijan was going to launch an offensive from Agdam – enlisted the support of regional Karabakh forces to fight back; Agdam was a victim of the conflict.

-In the summer, tens of thousands of Armenian and Karabakh troops swept through the Nagorno-Karabakh region with the intent to destroy every town.
-What the fighting itself didn’t destroy, the Armenian forces finished off with heavy artillery afterward.
+In the summer, tens of thousands of Armenian and Karabakh troops swept through the Nagorno-Karabakh region.
+What the fighting itself didn’t destroy, the forces finished off with heavy artillery afterward.

 In the end there was no Azerbaijan offensive planned; it was a skeleton crew of low-morale Azerbaijani forces guarding the city against aggressors.
 Few actually fought to defend the city and desertion rates were high.